-The accompanying unaudited interim condensed financial statements (the "interim financial statements") reflect the accounts of Gain Therapeutics, Inc., GT Gain Therapeutics SA and its wholly owned branch, Gain Therapeutics Sursenal España.
+The accompanying unaudited interim condensed financial statements (the "interim financial statements") reflect the accounts of Gain Therapeutics, Inc., Gain Therapeutics Australia PTY LTD, GT Gain Therapeutics SA and its wholly owned branch, Gain Therapeutics Sucursal en España.
 All intercompany transactions and balances have been eliminated in the preparation of the interim financial statements.
 The interim financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("US GAAP").
 Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").

-The interim financial statements have been prepared on the same basis as applied for the audited annual consolidated financial statements as of and for the year ended December 31, 2022, and, in the opinion of management, reflect all adjustments, consisting of normal recurring adjustments, necessary for the fair presentation of the Company's financial position as of June 30, 2023, the results of its operations and its statements of stockholders' equity and its statements of cash flows for the periods ended June 30, 2023 and 2022.
+The interim financial statements have been prepared on the same basis as applied for the audited annual consolidated financial statements as of and for the year ended December 31, 2022 December 31, 2023, and, in the opinion of management, reflect all adjustments, consisting of normal recurring adjustments, necessary for the fair presentation of the Company's financial position as of September 30, 2023 March 31, 2024, the results of its operations and its statements of stockholders' equity and its statements of cash flows for the periods ended September 30, 2023 March 31, 2024 and 2022 2023.

-The results for the periods ended June 30, 2023 and 2022 are not necessarily indicative of the results to be expected for the year ending December 31, 2023, any other interim periods, or any future year or period.
-These interim financial statements should be read in conjunction with the audited consolidated financial statements as of and for the year ended December 31, 2022, and the notes thereto, which are included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report").
+The results for the periods ended September 30, 2023 March 31, 2024 and 2022 2023 are not necessarily indicative of the results to be expected for the year ending December 31, 2023 December 31, 2024, any other interim periods, or any future year or period.
+These interim financial statements should be read in conjunction with the audited consolidated financial statements as of and for the year ended December

+31, 2022 December 31, 2023, and the notes thereto, which are included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 December 31, 2023 (the "Annual Report").

 The accompanying interim financial statements reflect the application of significant accounting policies as described below and elsewhere in these notes to the unaudited condensed consolidated financial statements.
-As of June 30, 2023, the Company's significant accounting policies and estimates, which are detailed in the Annual Report, have not changed.
+As of September 30, 2023 March 31, 2024, the Company's significant accounting policies and estimates, which are detailed in the Annual Report, have not changed.